adamluckydo/ontology/Soul.md

 - Where to start: Move from self-preservation -> self-gratification -> self-love
   - Practice: Pay attention to what you're paying attention to (mindfulness) to notice where you're stuck in fear-based mindsets
   - Work: Spend time working towards the cool things you quietly dream of doing.
 Even if nothing comes of it, you're building an important sense of agency
+    - How do you know if it's the right kind of work?
+      - Wrong: If it's mostly instrumental (e.g. money, status, even something as good as helping others)
+      - Right: If it's an art.
+Does it feel like you're actually expressing your gifts/feelings/truth?
+    - Self-belief: If you're rationalizing paranoia about the ways you could fail, you've already lost.
+      - Pay attention: Are other people as good at what you're doing as you are?
+      - If you work hard enough at anything, you _will_ get good at it.
+If it's something you actually care about, you will succeed.
+  - Reconnect with your physical being: [The Somatic Resonance course](https://www.riverkenna.com/soma) by River Kenna is great (and he's doing great work so support him if you feel so inclined)
   - Figure out how to feel love: [This article](https://sashachapin.substack.com/p/how-i-attained-persistent-self-love) by Sasha Chapin is a great starting point, and he also offers a course specifically on self-acceptance
-  - Reconnect with your physical being: [The Somatic Resonance course](https://www.riverkenna.com/soma) by River Kenna is great (and he's doing great work so support him if you feel so inclined)
 - How to grow: Curiosity, sensitivity, responsiveness, and experimentation

 ## Attention, and how self-improvement _actually_ works